GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 "Not so, all killing Acquired (Cain), sevenfold it will be avenged."
-And He-Who-Is set for Acquired (Cain) a sign, so that not all strike him on finding him.
+And He-Who-Is set for Acquired (Cain) a sign, so that not all striking-down him on finding him.

 And Acquired (Cain) went out, from the presence of He-Who-Is;
 and dwelt in the land of Wandering,